You are here

 violations.
 An EC needs to be able to use its judgment to decide when a

-violation is not worth investigating.
+violation is not worth investigating.<br>

-Boise's ethics code deals in detail with this issue, but the details include exceptions that are not really de minimis.
+code</a> deals in detail with this issue, but the details include exceptions that are not really de minimis.
 The definition of de minimis should not be a place to list others sorts of exceptions to conflict rules.
-Also, its definition of de minimis appears in the disclosure section rather than the definitions section, even though the definition applies elsewhere.
-Here's the language:
+Also, its definition of de minimis appears in the disclosure

 A pecuniary benefit is de minimis if it does not exceed the value of